invariablyafk/CH32V-FlashStorage/README.md

   3. Write to option bytes with `flash_write_option_bytes_16_bits()`.
 This internally erases them and restores other values.
   4. Lock the flash again with `flash_lock()`.

 Need to find the right spot in your main flash for your variables?
-Use `flash_calculate_runtime_address(n)` to work it out.
-More details, address calculations, and usage instructions in `ch32v003_flash.h`.

-Need to find the right spot in your main flash for your variables?
 Use `flash_calculate_nonvolatile_addr(n)` to work it out.
 More details, address calculations and usage instructions in `ch32v003_flash.h`.

 ## Compile-Time vs. Runtime Addresses